Ladybirds

 Morning Session – 8.45-11.45am Lunch time session – 11.45-12.30 Afternoon Session – 12.30-3.30pm

 Funded 3 year old children are entitled to between 5 – 10 sessions a week, depending on if you are eligible for 15 or 30 hours funding.
 Children will be funded the term after they turn 3 years of age.
-We do offer the opportunity for you to pay for 1 or 2 more sessions above your 15 hours free entitlement at a cost of £15.00 per session.
+We do offer the opportunity for you to pay for more sessions above your 15 hours funded entitlement at a cost of £18.00 per session.
 Please talk to the Manager for more details.
+Lunch club is charged at £4.50 a day, unless your funding covers this.

-We are also catering for the 30 hour funding, please see the Manager with your eligibaility code.
+We can cater for the 30 hour funding, please see the Manager with your eligibility code, or follow the link below to check your eligibility www.childcarechoices.gov.uk

 We offer our sessions flexibly as follows

-An invoice will be issued prior to the commencement of the term.
-Full or first payment should be made before or on the day the child starts at the pre-school.
+An invoice will be issued via an online portal, prior to the commencement of you starting.
+Full payment for that month should be made before or on the day the child starts at the pre-school.
 Individual payment plans are available on request if you wish to pay by instalments.
 Late or non-payment of fees may result in your child’s place being withdrawn and offered to another child.
 All fee paying families will be required to read and sign our Non Payment of Fees Policy to confirm that you understand and will work in line with the policy.
-All fees must be paid in advance either in full, or by instalments.
-This can be made via internet banking, cash or cheque.
+All fees must be paid in advance each month.

 Lunch Time Sessions